nuridol/resync_srt/README.md

 resync_srt.py --rate 1.2 sub.srt
 ```

 And you can use both options at once.
+Now you can get a new file `<original filename>.resync.srt`.

 # License